-The monaural jack (white body) is the MIC jack.
+The stereo jack (black body) for monaural mic is the MIC jack.
 The blue wire connects to this jack.

 The center two are the Audio and Data jacks and are the black body stereo type.

 The round one is the external power connector.